feder-lang/feder-ref/src/introduction.md

 # Introduction

-Feder is an imperative programming language, which focuses on runtime speed, intuitive design and more reliable programs.
-As such, Feder uses a garbage collection, looks a lot like script-like programs and doesn't have null-pointers.
+Feder is an imperative programming language, which focuses on runtime speed, simple, yet powerful design and more reliable programs.
+As such, Feder uses

+- Garbage collection
+- No null pointers
+- Tuples & tuple-based enumerations
+- Templates

 ## Target audience